 By Dylan Sutcliffe, third year Theatre and Performance Studies

-Have we inspired you to attend a Novel Writers event?
+What are your thoughts on Beautiful Thing?
 Let us know in the comments below or on social media.